Fermat-ORG/fermat-framework/CONTRIBUTING.md

 * **Android SDK Tools**
 * **Android Development Studio or IntelliJ IDEA**

-Although there are many ways to configure these tools, we'll provide you with a recommended configuration for your development environment
+Although there are many ways to configure these tools, we'll provide you with a recommended configuration for your development environment.

 <br>
 ### Installing Git